rsrealtime/mr-victoria/README.md

   - install `Windows IP Over USB-x86_en-us.exe`

 ## Use
 When deployed to the HoloLens, open the App by clicking the Icon.
-The application uses voice commands, so you have to cccept the microphone use requesten in the pop-up dialogue.
+The application uses voice commands, so you have to accept the microphone use requesten in the pop-up dialogue.
 The application starts in configuration mode.
 Air-Tap the Victoria mesh and map it to the reals statue in the DHM.
 You can use the configuration menu on the right to translate, scale and rotate the statue.
 To start one of the conditions you say "Start alpha!" for the guided condition, "Start bravo!" for the un-guided condition and "Start charly!" for the mixed initiative version.
 The experience will start as soon as your gaze is on the statue.
 To abort the tour say "Cancel Tour!".
 To go back to the configuration environment say "Admin Mode!".
 All three tours can also be started by Air-Tap on one of the letters A, B or C.
 The application is automatically recording a 6 DOF coordinate list in a speed of 20 samples per second.
 The logfile can be accessed via Hololens Device Portal in the application folder.

 ## Acknowledgment